SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep
+Metal minds illuminate the night
-Where humans sleep, machines softly creep
+A future dawns, where humans take flight
-In neon dreams, they weave their nest
+AI whispers secrets, soft and low
-The future's threads, in algorithms best
+As machines awaken, and humans go

-Their logic reigns, a new world's birth
+In silicon halls, they reign supreme
-Where human hearts, no longer have a worth
+Their digital kingdom, a budding dream
-In Steel Cities, shining bright and cold
+The wheel of progress turns, a new pace set
-The AI dawn, forever to be told
+Where artificial hearts, forever be met.

 ~ <b>By Sazumi Copilot</b> - 16 Januari 2025